 On the other side of the planet Yorick and Beth find each other in Paris, because of course they do.
 Beth confesses she was going to break up with him back then.
 Yorick is offended that she only wants him now that he’s the last man on Earth.
 Like a bad joke.

 Hero and Yorick’s other baby mama with baby conveniently appear in Paris now.
 I have no idea how they are doing this traveling or how they find each other at all.
 Remember, this is the apocalypse, they don’t have all of the luxuries of GPS and texting or booking commercial flights.

 So then Yorick finds 355 again and confesses he actually loves her.
 Then the Israelis kill her.
 I swear, the Israelis are just a plot device to kill people off.
 They serve no other purpose in this story.
 They just show up when the plot needs someone gone and they can’t figure out a better way to do it.

 There is a brief mention that 355’s agency might have actually caused the plague when they attempted to cause China to not be able to produce male heirs but it went awry.
 This makes more sense than the other thing at least.

 But never mind any of that now!
 Let’s just jump forward 60 years to a Yorick clone who is visiting original Yorick in an sanitarium cause he’s still suicidal.
 He escapes, the end.
-Oh year, I never mentioned that Yorick is an escape artist by trade.
+Oh yeah, I never mentioned that Yorick is an escape artist by trade.
+Back in the before times (he wasn’t good enough to make a living off of it).
 Well he escapes, the end.

 This book should have been so much more interesting.
 So much more controversial.
 But it’s just kind of boring, too coincidental, and utterly toothless.
 Don’t buy into the hype.